4ydx/chrome-protocol/README.md

 - Focus
 - Navigation
 - Screenshot
+- As well as other actions (css style retrieval, javascript evaluation, etc).

 I will be working on other actions as I need them for my own personal projects.